shashankmadala/my-lumin-website/codebase.md

 export default App;
 ```

-# src/assets/gallery/react.svg
+# src/assets/gallery/IMG_8314 2.jpg

-This is a file of the type: SVG Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.42.12 AM.png

 This is a binary file of the type: Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.42.35 AM.png
+# src/assets/gallery/IMG_8315.jpg

 This is a binary file of the type: Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.42.57 AM.png
+# src/assets/gallery/IMG_8316.jpg

 This is a binary file of the type: Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.43.15 AM.png
+# src/assets/gallery/IMG_8317.jpg

 This is a binary file of the type: Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.43.28 AM.png
+# src/assets/gallery/IMG_8319.jpg

 This is a binary file of the type: Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.43.57 AM.png
+# src/assets/gallery/IMG_8320 2.jpg

 This is a binary file of the type: Image

-# src/assets/gallery/Screenshot 2025-06-18 at 12.44.19 AM.png
+# src/assets/gallery/IMG_8321 2.jpg

 This is a binary file of the type: Image

+# src/assets/gallery/IMG_8322.jpg

+This is a binary file of the type: Image

+# src/assets/gallery/IMG_8324 2.jpg

+This is a binary file of the type: Image

+# src/assets/gallery/IMG_8325 2.jpg

+This is a binary file of the type: Image

+# src/assets/gallery/react.svg

+This is a file of the type: SVG Image

 # src/components/course/ArticleView.jsx